Beyond the Prompt: Building Research Agents in Python

 Description

 While early LLM API calls were stateless and frozen in time, the landscape has evolved dramatically with the rise of "thinking models."
-OpenAI’s o1, Gemini's Thinking models introduced reasoning first architecture, where the models stops, reflects and elaborates on their thinking, and produces output that follows logical steps; Furthermore, Gemini integrating Google Search which leverages its searching capabilities, make the models not only access the vast information available, but reason and decompose complex problems in real-time.
-To harness this power and move from simple Q&A to true deep research, we must shift our approach from mere prompting to building the autonomous, multi-step, chained agents that these new models enable.
-The session will cover:
+OpenAI's o1 and Gemini's reasoning models stop, reflect, and follow logical steps before responding.
+With Gemini integrating Google Search, these models can access vast information and decompose complex problems in real-time.
+To harness this, we need to move beyond prompting to building autonomous, multi-step agents.
+This session covers:

-- Agentic Shift - moving beyond prompts to building agents, and using Pydantic to force LLMs into structured "thought processes".
-We'll explore LLM tools, memory and ability to adapt based on environment feedback.
+- Agentic Shift - moving from prompts to agents, using Pydantic to enforce structured outputs, and giving LLMs tools, memory, and environment feedback.

-- Decomposing the research process into specialised agent nodes: Planning Agent that decomposes queries into a DAG of sub-tasks, parallel Executor Agents that search, retrieve, and evaluate sources, and a Synthesizer Agent that aggregates findings into a coherent report.
+- Decomposing the research process into specialised agent nodes: Planning Agent that breaks queries into a DAG of sub-tasks, parallel Executor Agents that search and evaluate sources, and a Synthesizer Agent that produces a coherent report.

-- Reflection & Quality Control – Implementing gap analysis where the system reads its own draft, identifies missing citations or thin sections, and formulates follow-up queries.
-We'll also cover the LLM-as-Judge pattern—using an LLM to evaluate retrieved chunk relevance, weigh source authority (preferring a 2024 paper over a 2022 blog post), and discard noise before synthesis.
+- Reflection & Quality Control – implementing gap analysis where the system reads its own draft and formulates follow-up queries, plus the LLM-as-Judge pattern for evaluating source relevance and authority before synthesis.